Webpages relating to Step 2 of your weight loss journey

 Question 2

 Imagine now that you haven't made changes to your lifestyle.
 Your weight has remained the same or increased.
 Think about yourself in 5 years' time.
-What might some of the changes be to:
+What might be different in:

 Scientific research shows those who remain overweight or obese are more likely to:

-• Put health at risk.
-There's a greater risk for long-term diseases such as type 2 diabetes, stroke, coronary heart disease and certain cancers.
+- Be at greater risk over time of long-term diseases such as type 2 diabetes, stroke, coronary heart disease and certain cancers.

 What's next

-Get some tips on how to lose weight.
+Continue learning more about tips on how to lose weight